 Location.
 36° 0.901′ N, 121° 14.949′ W. Marker is in Jolon, California, in Monterey County.
-Marker can be reached from Mission Road 6.2 miles from Jolon Road (County Route G14).
+Marker can be reached from Mission Road, 6.2 miles Jolon Road (County Route G14).
+Mission San Antonio de Padua and the De Anza marker are at the end of Mission Road on the Fort Hunter Liggett military reservation.
 Touch for map.
-Mission San Antonio de Padua and the De Anza marker are at the end of Mission Road on the Fort Hunter Liggett military reservation.
 Marker is in this post office area: Jolon CA 93928, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-First Marriage in California (about 300 feet away, measured in a direct line); The Hacienda (approx. half a mile away); Dutton Hotel (approx. 5 miles away); Jose Mario Gil Adobe Jolon (approx. 5.2 miles away); Lockwood (approx. 10.8 miles away); Manchester (approx. 12.2 miles away); Mission San Antonio de Padua (approx. 13.8 miles away).
+First Marriage in California (about 300 feet away, measured in a direct line); The Hacienda Dutton Hotel (approx. 5 miles away); Jose Mario Gil Adobe (approx. 5.1 miles away); Jolon (approx. 5.2 miles away); Lockwood (approx. 10.8 miles away); Manchester (approx. 12.2 miles away); Mission San Antonio de Padua (approx. 13.8 miles away).
 Touch for a list and map of all markers in Jolon.

 More about this marker.
 The marker is inside of a low, concrete walled, surround.
 With the mission doors at your back, the marker is about 200 feet to the southeast.